 The partial stochastic analysis highlights how alternative scenarios diverge from the baseline by treating a number of variables stochastically.
-The selection of those variables aims at identifying the major sources of uncertainty for agricultural markets.
-In particular, country specific macroeconomic variables, the crude oil price, and country- and product-specific yields are treated as uncertain within this partial stochastic framework.
+The selection of variables treated stochastically aims at identifying the major sources of uncertainty for agricultural markets.
+In particular, country specific macroeconomic variables, the crude oil price, and country-and product-specific yields are treated as uncertain within this partial stochastic framework.
 Apart from the international oil price, four macroeconomic variables are considered in all countries: the consumer price index (CPI), the gross domestic product index (GDPI), the gross domestic product deflator (GDPD) and the US-Dollar exchange rate (XR).
 The yield variables considered contain crop and milk yields in all model regions.

-The approach applied to determine the stochastic draws of these variables is based on a simple process which captures the historical variance of each single variable.
+In 2019, the previous methodology to determine the stochastic draws (explained in Araujo-Enciso, Pieralli and Pérez-Domínguez, 2017) was abandoned.
+The approach applied is based on a simpler process which is easier to understand and still captures the historical variance of each single variable.
 The three main steps of the partial stochastic process are briefly explained below.

-(i) The quantification of the past variability around the trend for each macroeconomic and yield variable separately
+(i) The quantification of the past variability around the trend for each macroeconomic and yield variable separately fluctuations from long-term movements.
+The filter is applied to the yield time series directly and to year-on-year changes for macro variables.

 The first step is to define the historical trend of stochastic variables.
 Often a linear trend does not represent adequately observed dynamics.
-Consequently, a non-linear trend is estimated by applying a Hodrick-Prescott filter, which seeks to separate short-term fluctuations from long-term movements.
-The filter is applied to the yield time series directly and to year-on-year changes for macro variables.
+Consequently, a non-linear trend is estimated by applying a Hodrick-Prescott filter, which seeks to separate short-term